gauravsh0812/AutoMATES/README.md

 _**automates_scripts**_ folder contain scripts to build dataset.

-**_SLE_** contain scripts to create dataset having single lined equations required at the later stages of the project(while working with Torch(Lua) model of im2markup: https://github.com/harvardnlp/im2markup)
+**_single_line_equations_** contain scripts to create dataset having single lined equations required at the later stages of the project(while working with Torch(Lua) model of im2markup: https://github.com/harvardnlp/im2markup)

-**_Log_problem_scripts_** contain scripts to get insight of various errors I have got during the experimentation.
+**_log_problem_scripts_** contain scripts to get insight of various errors I have got during the experimentation.

 **_Docker_** contain DockerFile to create Docker Image to run im2markup model smoothly on any machine.